wp-plugins/postman-smtp/readme.txt

 1. Postman's Port Test utility
 1. Creating a new Client ID with Google
 1. The required Client ID and Client Secret
+1. Creating a new Application with Microsoft
+1. The required Client ID and Client Secret

 == Changelog ==